On this page

-Mention a buy/sell spread and even the most interested super fund member will look a little confused.
-These super charges are one of the least understood costs of being a member of a super fund.
+Mention a buy/sell spread and even the most interested super fund member will look confused, as these spreads are one of the least understood costs of being a fund member.

 So just what are these mysterious charges and how do they work?